 Coffee and disorders of the small intestinePrint this page

-The duodenum is the first part of the intestine after the stomach and, as such, is regularly exposed to stomach acid, as the contents of the stomach pass into the duodenum to continue the process of digestion.
+The duodenum is the first part of the intestine after the stomach and, as such, is regularly exposed to stomach acid, as the contents of the stomach passes into the duodenum to continue the process of digestion.
 The wall of the duodenum is protected from stomach acid by a mucus covering, however infection or use of certain drugs, including painkillers and anti-inflammatory drugs, can disrupt the production of mucus.

 This information is intended for Healthcare professional audiences.